monsoonmaelstrom/book2/book2.md

 I lean back against his chest and he wraps his arms around me.
 We stay like that long enough that the water begins to cool.
 I’m not actually sure if I can warm it back up.
 I have no idea what state my magic is in.
 I know the connection to Liam is still there, but that’s it.
 In that formless darkness, I couldn’t do anything but I have no idea what, if anything, that means for me in the here and now.
 I take a breath and decide to find out.

-I use one hand to create a small whirlpool in the water, and then use that as a focal point to direct heat into the water.
+I use one hand to create a small whirlpool in the water, and then use that as a focal point to direct heat into the water because I have a feeling that I’m going to need all the help I can get.
 And slowly, much more slowly than it should, the water heats up, and damn it hurts.

 I hiss as I cut off the power flow.